Would you like to visit a Fourth regional site closer to you?

 Payroll Bureau Service Agreement

-Fourth and the Customer have entered into the Subscription Agreement (for the supply of the Fourth Solution, Products and/or Services).
-This document constitutes an Addendum to that agreement (forming part of it) and sets out the additional terms that shall apply to the provision by Fourth of Payroll Bureau Services to the Customer.
+Fourth and the Customer have entered into the Subscription Agreement (for the supply of the Fourth Solution, Productsand/or Services).
+This document constitutes an Addendum to that agreement (forming part of it) and sets out the additional terms that shall apply to the provision by Fourth of Payroll Bureau Services (Payroll Bureau Processing Services) to the Customer and where relevant the provision of BACS Processing Services to Customer (in which case clause 9 shall apply).

 Unless otherwise specified herein, words and expressions in this Addendum shall have the meanings ascribed to them in the Subscription Agreement.